RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 Feiko Ritsema

 ## Introduction
 The Hestia Home Automation System, developed by the clients, aims to make home automation simple again.
 The local server infrastructure that facilitates communication and control of the various peripherals in one's home has been implemented by the clients.
 In addition to this local server, an Android application has been pre-made by the client and is available for reference.
 As it stands users of Hestia are unable to access their home servers outside of their local network.
-This coupled with the lacking client side interfacing, limits ease of use and widespread adoption.
+This coupled with the lack of client side interfacing, limits ease of use and widespread adoption of the Hestia system.

-To improve on this, there are two main systems under consideration: the front-end (user interface with which the client interacts), and the back-end (which serves as a middleman between local Hestia servers and their users).
+To improve on this, we will develop a web based interface for Hestia.
+For this, sthere are two main systems under consideration: the front-end (the user interface with which the client interacts), and the back-end (which serves as a middleman between local Hestia servers and their users).

-This document describes the functioning of these systems, their interaction, and motivates their underlying design choices.
+This document describes the functioning of these systems, their interaction, and the motivation behind their underlying design choices.

 ### Overview
-Our goal for this project is to create the web interface.
-This web interface, which is hosted on a central server, should allow users to log in and connect their local Hestia servers.
+Our goal for this project is to create a web interface for Hestia.
+This web interface, which is hosted on a central server, should allow users to log in and connect to their local Hestia servers.
 This allows users to interact with their home automation system remotely.

 A Hestia server is a *controller* that manages a set of *peripherals*.
 Those peripherals are the facilities to be automated.
-These could for instance be lights, locks, or any mumber of programmable devices.
+These could for example be lights, locks, or any number of programmable devices.
 This is possible because Hestia is designed to be peripheral independent via a plugin infrastructure.

 The clients have created this system using the REST API.
 This decouples our work from the underlying infrastructure of Hestia.

 ## General Overview of the System
-The Hestia Web Interface can be divided into two main sub-systems as mentioned in the Introduction.
+The Hestia Web Interface can be divided into two main sub-systems as mentioned in the introduction.
 * Front-end user interface, with which the user interacts
 * Back-end server that connects users to their local Hestia controllers and holds user and server information